BasicComputation/x64-lecture/A03 - Bits, data sizes and number representation.md

 Hexadecimal numbers are numbers with base 16 - 2A3F1007 <br>
 The value 10 is represented by the letter 'A', 11=B 12=C 13=D 14=E 15=F <br>
-Hexadecimal numbers are convinient in programming as 4 bits can hold the values 0 to 15, so <br>
+Hexadecimal numbers are convinient in programming as 4 bits can hold the values 0 to 15. <br>
 8 bits can be split in two and be represented by two hex numbers, 16 bits by 4, 32 bits by 8, 64 bits by 16. <br>
 The individual bits can be read out from a hex number. <br>
 ```